Yearbook Cover/Theme

 There is a rack of Westwood yearbooks from years past.
 I also have a whole rack of yearbooks from other schools that you can look at.
 There are many more examples linked below.

 One last thing to mention, If we choose your theme for our yearbook it is important that it does not contain copyrighted images or we will not be able to publish them.
-To ensure that your pictures are licensed for creative commons, search using a site like Unsplash or take your own photos or use the BACKGROUNDS and CLIP ART provided by our yearbook publishing company!
+To ensure that your pictures are licensed for creative commons, search using a site like Unsplash or take your own photos or look in the HAND OUT FOLDER for the BACKGROUNDS and CLIP ART provided by our yearbook publishing company!

 Publication Planning – To Theme Or Not To Theme?